oracle/db-sharding/mid-tier-routing-for-sharding-apps/sdb-mid-tier-routing-services/README.md

 <!-- /*
-** Oracle Sharding Tools Library
+** Oracle Globally Distributed Database Tools Library **
-**
-** Copyright © 2019 Oracle and/or its affiliates.
+** Copyright © 2019, 2024 Oracle and/or its affiliates.
 All rights reserved.
 ** Licensed under the Universal Permissive License v 1.0 as shown at **   http://oss.oracle.com/licenses/upl
 */ -->

-## Sharded database Mid-Tier Routing Services
+## Oracle Globally Distributed Database Mid-Tier Routing Services

 **Note**: If you want to extend and build the sdb-mid-tier-routing-services project after cloning/forking, then follow the steps below after importing the project: